Epidemiology of COVID-19 in Ireland Frequently Asked Questions

 HPSC publish a number of reports relating to COVID-19 which can be found here.
 The 14-day report is published on a daily basis Monday to Friday (excluding bank holidays) and describes a breakdown of the number of the cases notified in the previous 14 days, including information on the demographic (age, sex, location) of cases.
 The weekly report is published each week and provides information on cases notified in the past week (an ‘epi-week’), and cases since the start of the epidemic.
 HPSC also produce reports on:

 - Outbreaks/clusters in Ireland COVID-19 weekly

-- Healthcare Workers in Ireland COVID-19 weekly
+- Healthcare Workers in Ireland COVID-19 fortnightly

 - Epidemiology of COVID-19 in Ireland – weekly report